What Can I Do with a Sports Science Degree?

 Athletic Director or Trainer

 Athletic directors plan athletic events and programs for public K-12 schools, as well as for colleges and universities.
 Since these jobs are often administrative in nature, you might wish to pursue a degree that offers a concentration in sports management.
-By opting for such a concentration, you may have the opportunity to take courses in sports marketing, financial accounting and sport event management.
+By opting for such a concentration, you may have the opportunity to take courses in sports marketing, financial accounting, and sports event management.

 Athletic trainers work with a variety of individuals, from college students to professional athletes.
 They aim to prepare them for participation in athletic events.
 Some sports science programs offer courses in sports training.
 Alternatively, you might choose to enroll in a program that is focused primarily on athletic training.